Buytition/pub_docs/FEATURES.md

+[TOC]

-This document is a run down of SaveNowClub and/or ReplyBot.io features.
+This document is a run down of SaveNowClub and/or ReplyBot features.

 # Email Reader Bot
 SaveNowClub's proprietary Email Reader Robot (watch [demo video](https://www.youtube.com/watch?v=UZz7a5sni3A) to see the robot in action) utilizes text mining technology to parse car shopping email messages and automatically create vehicle price quote reports from them.
 Here is a list of robot capabilities (as of July 2017):